Wiscasset Middle High School: History

 The first secondary school established by the town of Wiscasset was Wiscasset Academy.
-The Academy was established by a town vote in 1805.
+The academy was established by a town vote in 1805.
 The "Old Academy" as it is now called, operated at the Red Brick School building for over 100 years, from 1807 until 1923.

 A new high school building was constructed at the site that would later be used by Wiscasset Middle School, starting in 1951.
 The name Wiscasset Academy continued until 1951, when it was changed to Wiscasset High School.
 Wiscasset Middle School was built in three different construction efforts, 1951, 1968, and renovation in 2004.
-The building housed roughly 220 students at its peak occupancy in the late 1990's.
+The building housed roughly 220 students at its peak occupancy in the late 1990s.
 The current Wiscasset High School building was constructed in 1961 with an addition to the facility constructed in 1974.
 Since that time WHS has housed grades 9–12 continually.
-The maximum reported enrollment for WHS was 448 students in the late 1990's.
+The maximum reported enrollment for WHS was 448 students in the late 1990s.

 The athletic nickname and mascot of WHS was originally the "Redskins".
 The mascot was changed in 2011 due to the rising controversy surrounding Native American mascots, and the offensive history behind the term redskin.
 After a school wide vote, the wolverine was selected to be the school's new mascot.

 In 2015, due to a declining student population, Wiscasset Middle School was moved into the high school building, which was operating at half capacity, creating Wiscasset Middle High School.
 The old middle school building is now the Wiscasset Elementary School.